 Concern is mounting about the inadequacy or obsolescence of research facilities and equipment.
-Restriction of funds for construction or renovation and for larger scale equipment purchase have taken their toll and efforts underway to assess the needs of the research universities and to seek sources of funding for capital improvements are timely.
+Restriction of funds for construction or renovation and for larger scale equipment purchase has taken its toll and efforts underway to assess the needs of the research universities and to seek sources of funding for capital improvements are timely.

-I. Efforts to improve the funding for biomedical and behavioral research and specifically to support the programs of the NIH have been an urgent priority of AAMC/CAS, and it is clear that this emphasis and effort should continue.
+I. Efforts to improve the funding for biomedical and behavioral research and specifically to support the programs of the NIH have been an urgent priority of CAS, and it is clear that this emphasis and effort should continue.
 The pressures of the present economic climate mandate that AAMC continue a strong advocacy role for the benefits of basic and clinical research and speak to the urgent need for a continued investment in research when the primary concern of Congress and DHSS has shifted to cost containment and limitation of government expenditures in health care.
 The Council in its recent discussions recognized the need for concerted action across all academic disciplines and specialty interests and supported the concept that societies should seek broad-based increases in research funding rather than specific and restricted appropriations.
+Recent AAMC efforts to articulate general Principles for the Support of Medical Research and to provide vigorous leadership of an Ad Hoc Group on Medical Research Funding, which has in each of the last several years successfully produced a unified request for increased NIH/ADAMHA appropriations to which over 140 societies were signatories, are examples of such efforts.

-o Should AAMC/CAS continue and expand advocacy for research appropriations?
+o Should CAS continue strong advocacy for biomedical research appropriations?